alexzielenski/Opee/README.md

 		mv (NAME OF BACKUP FOUND) Foundation
 4. Otherwise, another solution is to boot into another OS and move the backup made by Opee to its original location

+# Components

+### Opee.framework

+This is the framework that extensions can link to in order to use Opee's method swizzling and function hooking APIs.
+Method swizzling is done using the Objective-C runtime, and the function hooking used was written for MobileSubstrate, which Opee was modeled after.

+### OpeeLoader

+OpeeLoader is a dyamic library that gets loaded into all processes that link Foundation.framework.
+It's job is to scan `/Library/Opee/Extensions` and load the extensions based upon their filters.

+### optool

+`optool` is a command line interface which is used during the installation process of Opee to patch an x86/x86_64 executable.
+It has 4 main functions:

+1. strip – removes the code signature and corresponding load command from a fat/macho binary
+2. install – adds a load dylib command to the path specified.
+Supports "reexport", "load", "weak", and "upward"
+3. uninstall – removes all load commands to the specified path in the specified binary
+4. restore – puts a backup made by the `install` command back.
+(The `install` command only makes backups if the `--backup` flag is set)

 # Usage

 Developers can easily make an extension by creating a new `Bundle` project in Xcode.
 Extensions can hook method and function calls either by their own way or by linking `Opee.framework` which includes functions and macros that are very useful for this purpose.